jieyang1987/Tone-Mapping-Based-on-Multi-scale-Histogram-Synthesis/README.md

 ### HDR image rendering examples and comparison

-The following image-table show tone mapped images with different tone mapping operators.
+The following image-table shows tone mapped images with different tone mapping operators.
 The operators are:

 - **Durand TMO**: Durand, Frédo, and Julie Dorsey.
 "Fast bilateral filtering for the display of high-dynamic-range images." *ACM transactions on graphics (TOG)*.
 Vol. 21.
 No. 3.
 ACM, 2002.
 - **Gu TMO**:   Gu, Bo, et al. "Local edge-preserving multiscale decomposition for high dynamic range image tone mapping." *IEEE Transactions on image Processing* 22.1 (2012): 70-79.